sedaprotocol/seda-example-ops/examples/caplight-eod-market-price/README.md

 ### Process

-1. Gets the input.
+1. Validates the Data Request execution argument is not empty.
-1. Makes a HTTP call to the Caplight Data Proxy.
+2. Makes an HTTP call to the Caplight Data Proxy.
-1. Converts the decimal to a `u128` with 2 decimal precision.
+3. Converts the decimal to a `u128` with 2 decimal precision.
-1. Returns the `u128` in little endian format.
+4. Returns the `u128` in little endian format.

 ### Example